SupreethRagavendra/Task_manager/README.md

 ## Technologies Used
-HTML: Used for structuring the web pages.
+HTML: Used for structuring the web pages.<br>
 CSS: Used for styling the pages.
 Bootstrap: Used for responsive design and pre-built components like buttons, forms, and layout grids.